jameskim3/_project4/new.md

 3.	은행의 변화
 A.	Banks have changed over the years.
 How do banks look different than they did in the past?
 What kind of changes are the most evident?
 What kind of impact have those changes had on the customers?
 Give me all the detail.
 B.	The banking system has changed a lot in the last few decades, [과거].
 I used to got to a bank when I need something.
 However, things have changed a lot. [현재].
 As I can get access to the internet with my smart phone whenever I want to, I don’t need to go to a bank as much as I did in the past.
 I can check my balance, transfer, and even pay my bills on line.
 In general, most people take care of their business on the internet these days.
 The only time I go to the bank is when I withdraw money from the ATM machine. [마무리].
 Once again, bank system has changed a lot in the last few years, so people usually take care of business on the internet.
+Fashion
+[질문 예시]
+1.	우리나라 사람들의 패션
+A.	I would like to know how people dress in your country.
+What kind of  clothes do they war?
+What is special about the fashion styles in your country?
+B.	To be honest, it is very hard to describe how people dress in my country because Korean people are very fashion conscious.
+Plus, there are plenty of fashion brands that people like to wear. [상황 별 패션].
+People normally wear different types of cloths depending on the situation.
+During the weekdays, most people wear business attire because of the dress code they have. [이유].
+Normally most companies have their own dress code, so it is proper to wear professionally.
+However, when people don’t go to work, on the weekend or when they have some days off, most people wear casual clothes.
+People love to wear jeans with comfortable shoes. [마무리] that’s it.
+So the thing is, the clothing depends on the situation we’re in.
+2.	과거와 현재 패션 비교
+A.	How have fashion trends in your country changed over the years?
+Do you think people in your country follow the latest fashions?
+If so, tell me why.
+B.	Fashion trends have changed a lot over the years. [과거패션].
+In the past, I don’t think people cared much about what they wore.
+They just wore whatever depending on the situation.
+When I was child, I remember that people with the same age normally wore similar types of clothes.
+For example, many teenagers used to wear baggy clothes for styles such as hip-hop musicians. [요즘].
+However, these days, people prefer to wear different types of fashion style even if they are in the same generation.
+Since we have the internet, most people started to be influenced by the media and what they see on tv or movies.
+People are interested in what celebrities wear, so many brands try to use celebrity endorsement to advertise their items.
+For example, I like to wear skinny jeans with a tight t-shirts while my friends love to wear oversized jumper with baggy jeans.
+Everyone has their own unique fashion style that they want to wear. [결론].
+So overall, the ideas about how to dress have changed a lot over the years.
+C.